SachinTripathi08/dsaWithJava/README.md

 |   ├── Find the Difference
 |   ├── Valid Anagram
 |   ├── TO Lower Case
 |
+├── Stack/
+|   └── Build an Array With Stack Operations
+|
 ├── Math/
 |   └── Reverse Integer